juanuys/juanuys.github.io/_posts/2021-07-06-week-6--practice-pitch-week.md

 - (mentioned earlier) Thinking your story explains the game.
 It doesn't.
 - saying it's innovative.
 You: "my game is innovative".
 Them: "wow, that sounds really innovative".
 Unlikely, right?

+# Technical research

+The UX sub-team have done a bunch of their own user research, and it's [looking good](https://drive.google.com/drive/folders/12x8c08fItrZ905pkS2LOWJLsFxe6QcSO).
+The insights which are particularly important to me are that the users we researched all own a mobile device, which is what we're targeting for our experience.

+Also, more of them *listen* than *read* (although the vast majority of them *watch*, i.e. film and TV), but the fact that they are listeners of podcasts and music is good for us as we're delivering an audio-first experience.

+As for play-testing, I conducted some very light conceptual testing with friends and family who are already audio-book and podcast consumers, showing them the Twine demo on my mobile device, and getting them to listen and interact with it.

+All of them liked the demo.
+The biggest feature request was for the game to select a random path after a timeout, just in case they're listening to the experience whilst driving or doing the laundry.

+I did not implement this feature in the Twine demo, but I will push for the Unity team (aka Oli) to implement this in our Unity-based final product.

 # Week development log